HYSA vs Cash Management

 Cash Management with Webull

-If you decide to opt-in for Cash Management with a Webull brokerage account, you can reap the benefits of a 5.0% APY, one of the highest currently on the market.
+If you decide to opt-in for Cash Management with a Webull brokerage account, you can reap the benefits of one of the highest APY's currently on the market.
 This will allow you to earn on your uninvested cash faster than most other savings accounts.
 There are no fees and no minimum balance requirements for your cash management account, so you can opt-in to Cash Management with any amount without worry.

-Disclaimer Webull Financial LLC, Member SIPC, FINRA.
+Disclaimer: Webull Financial LLC, Member SIPC, FINRA.
 Regulatory and other fees may apply.
 Webull is not a bank.
 Rates subject to change.
 More info www.webull.comdisclosures